bigminer/EmpryionScripts/README.md

 ## 📝 What I’ve Learned So Far

+### Naming Scripts and Displays that use scripts
+LCD that that contain the script must be name **Script:UniqueName** and the display lcd will follow be the same without the Script: prefix ie. **UniqueName**

+There are some other patterns to script names.
+An asterik at the end of the script name indicates a wild card to allow the same script to show results on multiple displays.

 ### Handlebars‐Style Syntax
 - **Script blocks** are wrapped in double curly braces:
   `{{ scriptCode }}`